An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Nexstar Media Group Inc-Cl A. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how NXST stock compares to 2,000+ US-based stocks, and to peers in the Consumer Services sector and Broadcasting industry.
+We show how NXST stock compares to 2,000+ US-based stocks, and to peers in the Information sector and Television Broadcasting industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.